yasirbhutta/yasirbhutta.github.io/matlab/docs/cve.md

 3. double
 4. string

-> What is the output of the following code: cast('100', 'uint8')?
+> What is the output of the following code: cast("100", 'double')?
 1. 100
 2. '100'
 3. Error